odinb/bash-plexamp-installer/README.md

 A1 (Raspberry Pi OS):
 After a Plex password reset + auto sign-out from all devices, follow the steps below to get headless back up and running (needs improvement).

-- Restart plexamp systemd service: "systemctl --user restart plexamp.service", or reboot the device.
+- Restart plexamp systemd service: ```systemctl --user restart plexamp.service```, or reboot the device.

-- After restart, stop plexamp service: "systemctl --user stop plexamp.service".
+- After restart, stop plexamp service: ```systemctl --user stop plexamp.service```.

-- Manually start plexamp from terminal (as same user who did the original install) "node ~/plexamp/js/index.js" Enter claim code and player name, wait for plexamp to start, ignore other messages.
+- Manually start plexamp from terminal (as same user who did the original install) ```node ~/plexamp/js/index.js``` Enter claim code and player name, wait for plexamp to start, ignore other messages.

-- Restart plexamp service: "systemctl --user restart plexamp.service", or reboot device.
+- Restart plexamp service: ```systemctl --user restart plexamp.service```, or reboot device.
 Headless should now be visible to other players.

 - Go to the headless browser interface: hostname:32500, then go to "settings" > "account" and sign out.
 Now sign back in, then click on the "cast" icon and re-select the headless player.
 Check any playback settings that revert to defaults after sign-in, things like sample rate matching, sample rate conversion, autoplay, etc.

 A2 (DietPi):
 After a Plex password reset + auto sign-out from all devices, follow the steps below to get headless back up and running (needs improvement).

-- Restart plexamp systemd service: "sudo systemctl restart plexamp.service", or reboot the device.
+- Restart plexamp systemd service: ```sudo systemctl restart plexamp.service```, or reboot the device.

-- After restart, stop plexamp service: "sudo systemctl stop plexamp.service".
+- After restart, stop plexamp service: ```sudo systemctl stop plexamp.service```.

-- Manually start plexamp from terminal (as same user who did the original install) "node ~/plexamp/js/index.js" Enter claim code and player name, wait for plexamp to start, ignore other messages.
+- Manually start plexamp from terminal (as same user who did the original install) ```node ~/plexamp/js/index.js``` Enter claim code and player name, wait for plexamp to start, ignore other messages.

-- Restart plexamp service: "sudo systemctl restart plexamp.service", or reboot device.
+- Restart plexamp service: ```sudo systemctl restart plexamp.service```, or reboot device.
 Headless should now be visible to other players.

 - Go to the headless browser interface: hostname:32500, then go to "settings" > "account" and sign out.
 Now sign back in, then click on the cast icon and re-select the headless player.
 Check any playback settings that revert to defaults after sign-in, things like sample rate matching, sample rate conversion, autoplay, etc.